wagtail/wagtail/docs/contributing/ui_guidelines.md

 -   Write [valid](https://validator.w3.org/nu/), [semantic](https://html5doctor.com/element-index/) HTML.
 -   Follow [ARIA authoring practices](https://w3c.github.io/aria-practices/), in particular, [No ARIA is better than Bad ARIA](https://w3c.github.io/aria-practices/#no_aria_better_bad_aria).
--   Use classes for styling, `data-` attributes for JavaScript behaviour, IDs for semantics only.
+-   Use IDs for semantics only, classes for styling, `data-` attributes for JavaScript behaviour.
+-   Order attributes with `id` first, then `class`, then any `data-` or other attributes with Stimulus `data-controller` first.
 -   For comments, use [Django template syntax](https://docs.djangoproject.com/en/stable/ref/templates/language/#comments) instead of HTML.

 ## CSS guidelines